If you want to gain leveraged exposure to many financial instruments, CFD trading could be a good option.

 The best Australian explanation comes from Andrew Templer from ASIC, and if this is new to you, its a great way to spend 3 minutes.

-The basics of CFD trading are extremely simple.
-Traders enter a position by buying or selling a contract that is tied to an underlying instrument at a given level, which is determined by the market maker they are trading with.
+The basics of CFD trading are straightforward.
+Traders enter a position by buying or selling a contract that is tied to an underlying instrument at a given level, which is determined by the market maker they are trading.

-For example, CFD’s are commonly written for major FOREX pairs, equity indices, interest rates for widely traded debt instruments, commodities and a number of other popular financial products.
+For example, CFD’s are commonly written for major Forex pairs, equity indices, interest rates for widely traded debt instruments, commodities and some other popular financial products.

 Unlike buying the financial instruments themselves, CFD trading usually allows an investor to gain exposure to the underlying instrument at a much lower cost.

 When buying equities on a margin, it is rare that 100% leverage is offered.
-This means that if an investor wants to gain exposure to $10,000 dollars worth of shares, they will need almost $5,600 dollars of capital to buy into the position, assuming they are able to leverage 80% of the principle.
+More limited leverage means that if an investor wants to gain exposure to $10,000 worth of shares, they will need almost $5,600 of capital to buy into the position, assuming they can leverage 80% of the principle.

-With CFD’s the leverage available is generally in excess of 100x (equal to 10,000% of the principle), so that same $10,000 position would only require $100 to open.
-This can be both advantageous and dangerous, depending on how that leverage is used.
+With CFD’s the leverage available is generally over 100x (equal to 10,000% of the principle), so that same $10,000 position would only require $100 to open.
+Lower initial investments can be both advantageous and dangerous, depending on how that leverage is used.